Jeunesses Musicales International: Music Crossroads

 This non-profit organization was initiated in 1995 by Jeunesses Musicales International (JMI) organizing annual festivals, international band tours, and training many young talents in Malawi, Mozambique, Tanzania, Zambia and Zimbabwe, with established independent Music Crossroads entities.

 The project is supported by the Norwegian Foreign Affairs Ministry.

 World Meeting Centres

-JMI proudly recognises two international art centres – The International Cultural Centre of Jeunesses Musicales Croatia in Grožnjan (Croatia) and the Musikakademie Schloss Weikersheim (Germany).

-These cultural centres, established by JM Croatia and JM Germany are open to young people from all over the world.
-They provide a unique musical environment for development, education, and exchange of ideas and offer various musical and artistic workshops and seminars with lecturers and professors.
+JMI recognises two international art centres – The International Cultural Centre of Jeunesses Musicales Croatia in Grožnjan (Croatia) and the Musikakademie Schloss Weikersheim (Germany).
+These cultural centres are open to young people from all over the world.
+They provide a musical environment for development, education, and exchange of ideas through workshops and seminars by lecturers and professors.